WeTransfer/wetransfer_ruby_sdk/README.md

 The upload will be performed at the end of the block.
 Depending on your file sizes and network connection speed, this might take some time.

+What are you waiting for?
+Open that link in your browser!
+Chop chop.

 ### Deep dive into transfers

-More control over your transfers
+More control over your transfers?
+We've got you covered!

-TODO
+1. do this
+2. do that

 ### Boards